George Thorpe (Virginia colonist): Virginia Colony

-"He was related both in blood and by marriage with some of the distinguished men of the Jamestown colony, and among others with Sir Thomas Dale.
-The Thorpe family was a prominent one and our subject became a gentleman pensioner, a gentleman of the privy chamber of the king and a member of parliament from Portsmouth.
-He was a man of strong religious feeling and became greatly interested in the problem of the conversion of the savages with which his countrymen were newly coming into contact in the new world.
-He formed a partnership with Sir William Throckmorton, John Smith of Nibley, Richard Berkeley and others for the ownership and conduct of a private plantation in Virginia, and selling his English property, he set sail for Virginia, where he arrived March, 1620.
-He was appointed deputy to govern the college land and to have three hundred acres and ten tenants, and on June 28, 1620, he was made a member of the council."

-In March 1620, George Thorpe sailed from Bristol for Virginia.
-He was later made a deputy in charge of 10,000 acres of land to be set aside for a university and Indian school and is also named to the governor's Council of Virginia.
-Shortly afterwards, plantation investors removed Captain John Woodlief as commander of Berkeley Hundred and replace him with George Thorpe and William Tracy.
+In late 1619 Thorpe sailed for the Virginia colony with Captain John Woodlief on the Margaret (of Bristol), and upon arriving celebrated what some called the first Thanksgiving.
+Although named to the Virginia Council of State (Governor's Council) upon arriving in the colony, and awarded 300 acres of land and 10 male servants for serving as deputy for the College Land (10,000 acres of land to be set aside for a university and Indian school), Thorpe soon returned to England.
+That trip was brief, perhaps to complete the sale of his English property.
+Thorpe returned to Virginia in September 1620 with William Tracy, with whom he would jointly govern the Bermuda Hundred, the pair replacing Capt.
+John Woodlief.
+However, Tracy died three months later.

+Upon returning to Virginia, Thorpe spent considerable time and resources negotiating with and trying to convert the local native Americans.
+As a gesture of good faith, he had several English mastiffs that the local natives feared put down.
+Thorpe also constructed a home in the English style for the paramount leader, Opechancanough.

 Educator

 In 1620, George Thorpe was made the deputy or superintendent in charge of land set aside by the Virginia Company of London for a college and for a school for Native Americans in the colony.
 The land was on the north bank of the James river where there was a proposed college at Henricus in the "Shire of Henricus", supported by the Church of England.
 An article describing the "College of Henricus" says: "The first university in America actually was chartered in 1618, and slated for construction on 10,000 riverfront acres in what is now Varina.
 Enthusiasm for the project ran high in England.
-London Company records from the time state that King James authorized bishops and clergy in England to make a collection of 15,000 pounds “for the college and university of Virginia.”
-Among early donations to the cause were 1,500 pounds, altar cloths, books, communion silver, a damask tablecloth and “a carpet of crimson velvet.”
+London Company records from the time state that King James authorized bishops and clergy in England to make a collection of 15,000 pounds "for the college and university of Virginia."
+Among early donations to the cause were 1,500 pounds, altar cloths, books, communion silver, a damask tablecloth and "a carpet of crimson velvet."
+He encouraged Powhatan Indians to send their children to live with English families and it was his own Indian servants who warned him of the 1622 attack.

+Corn whiskey

+George Thorpe is credited with the distillation of the first batch of whiskey made from corn, a seminal moment for corn whiskey.
+In the fall of 1620, George Thorpe was said to have distilled a batch of corn beer, and thus made the first samples of what would later become Bourbon whiskey.
+In a letter, dated December 19, 1620, to John Smith of Nibley, Thorpe reassures his partner of his good health and mentions a "soe good drinke of Indian corne" he has distilled.